mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## Fuctionality

-Use hotkeys to do common things in the pre-game lobby such as vendor treasure, transfer inventory, execute buy list on market, reqsuire, go to common crafters, ... and more.
+Use hotkeys to do common things in the pre-game lobby such as vendor treasure, transfer inventory, buy meds, execute buy list on market, ReSquire, go to common crafters, ... and much more.

 ## Requirements